sosiristseng/sosiristseng.github.io/docs/applications/developement/vscode.md

 }
 ```

-And reload VS Code.
+Reload VS Code to apply the changes.

 [^2]: https://askubuntu.com/questions/1197231/visual-studio-code-ui-is-visually-mismatched-in-ubuntu-19-1

 ### Line height

 You can increase line height to make you code look better.

-Search for `Line height` in VSCode setting and set it to a higher number.
+Search for `Line height` in VSCode settings and set it to a higher number.
 (For example, 1.4)

 ## Interesting VS Code extensions